 Mostly.

-It depends how badly you want to see your montage on screen.
-The more details you write down now, the fewer changes they make later.If we don’t give enough details to the producer, your original montage might get lost in translation.
+It depends on how badly you want to see your montage on screen.
+The more details you write down now, the fewer changes they make later.
+If we don’t give enough details to the producer, your original montage might get lost in translation.

 Or worse…

 I know.
 Screenplays aren’t novels.
 We won’t add too much description.
-But adding enough information on cast, locations, and props, will make shooting and scheduling the montage that much easier.
+But adding enough information on cast, locations, and props will make shooting and scheduling the montage that much easier.
 Not to mention, keep your vision and integrity intact.

-Because of the nature of the montage – its quick and deliberate shots - it is common to see location changes.
+Because of the nature of the montage, its quick and deliberate shots, it is common to see location changes.
 We will need to know how to format for these changes to bring the most clarity to our producer.

 Again, we want him or her to want to shoot the montage, the way we write it.
 And so, formatting is critical.

-1. How to write a montage for one location
+1. Write a montage for one location

 Let's start with the most straightforward type.

 If you’re jamming along in a scene and you want to dive into a montage without moving to a new location, it doesn’t get any easier.
+This is one of the simplest ways to understand how to write a montage in a screenplay when you’re keeping the setting consistent.

 Writing a montage that exists in one place doesn’t take much formatting.
 But it is helpful to slug MONTAGE right where it starts.